michaelryap/responsive-images-tutorial/README.md

 ![alt tag](docs/discontent-hero.jpg)

-*Notice how the layout of [The Great Discontent](http://thegreatdiscontent.com) occupies the entire width of the observing browser.*
+<sub>Notice how the layout of [The Great Discontent](http://thegreatdiscontent.com) occupies the entire width of the observing browser.</sub>